-According to mankind’s inherent traits, that is, mankind’s true face, being able to carry on until now has truly not been an easy thing, and it is only through this that God’s great power has become apparent.
-Based on the essence of the flesh as well as the corruption of the great red dragon thus far, if not for the guidance of the Spirit of God, how could man still stand today?
-Man is not worthy to come before God, but He loves mankind for the sake of His management and so that His great work may be accomplished before too long.
-In truth, no man can repay God’s love for mankind within their lifetime.
-Perhaps some wish to repay God’s grace by sacrificing their lives, but I tell you: Man is unworthy of dying before God, and so the death of man is in vain.
-Because to God the death of a man is not even worthy of mention, nor is it worth a penny, and it is like the death of an ant on earth.
-I advise people not to think yourselves to be so precious, and not to think that dying for God carries the weight of a great mountain.
-In truth, the death of a man is a matter as light as a feather.
-It is not worthy of note.
-But then again, the flesh of man is doomed to die by nature, and so in the end, the physical body has to end on the earth.
-This is the honest truth, and none can deny it.
-This is a “law of nature” that is summed up from all human life experience by Me.
-And so unwittingly, God’s end for man is defined as such.
+According to mankind’s inherent traits, that is, mankind’s true face, being able to carry on until now has truly not been easy, and only through this has God’s great power become apparent.
+Based on the essence of the flesh as well as the fact that man has been undergoing the corruption of the great red dragon until now, how would he have been able to continue standing to the present day, if not for the guidance of the Spirit of God?
+Man is unworthy to come before God, but for the sake of His management and in order to bring His great work to fruition before too long, God loves mankind.
+Truth be told, as far as God’s love for mankind is concerned, no man could ever repay it within his lifetime.
+Perhaps there are some who wish to repay God’s grace by sacrificing their lives, but I tell you: Man is unworthy of dying before God, and so his dying would be in vain.
+This is because, to God, the death of a man is not even worthy of mention, not worth a single penny, like the death of an ant on the ground.
+I advise humanity not to place too high a value upon yourselves, and not to think that dying for God carries great weight, like that of Mount Tai.
+Actually, the death of a man is but as light as a feather, not worthy of mention.
+But then again, the flesh of man is doomed to die by nature, and so ultimately the physical body must come to an end on the earth.
+These are the actual facts, which no one can deny.
+This is a “law of nature” that I have summed up from the totality of human life experience.
+And so, gradually God defines mankind’s end in this way.
 Do you understand?
 No wonder God says “I despise mankind’s disobedience.
 I do not know why.
-It seems I have hated man since the beginning, and yet I feel deep sympathy for them.
-And so man looks upon Me with two hearts, for I love man, and I also hate man.”
+It seems as if I have hated man since the beginning, and yet I feel deep sympathy for him.
+And so man has always been divided in his attitude to Me, for I love man, and I also hate him.”

-In truth, all the trials and temptations that come upon man are lessons that God requires of man.
-According to God’s original intention, even if man resigns himself to parting with something he loves, it can still be achieved.
-The problem is just that man always loves himself, so he fails to truly cooperate with God.
+In truth, all the trials and the temptations to which man is subjected are lessons that God requires of man.
+According to God’s original intention, man can achieve these things even if he has to make certain sacrifices, but the problem is that man always loves himself, and so he fails to truly cooperate with God.
 God does not ask much of man.
-All that God asks of man is meant to be achieved easily and happily; it is just that man is unwilling to suffer hardships.
-Like children, they could live frugally to come up with a few pennies to honor their parents and fulfill the duty they ought to fulfill.
-Yet they fear that they won’t eat well enough and that their clothing will be too plain, so for one reason or another, they take their parents’ love and care and cast it far out into the clouds, as if they will start to do this after earning a great deal of money.
-But I can see from this that men do not have the filial piety of loving their parents—they are unfilial sons.
-Perhaps this is too extreme, but I can’t spout nonsense contrary to the facts.
-I cannot “emulate others” to resist God for satisfying Myself.
-It is only because no one on earth is filial that God said: “In heaven, Satan is My enemy, on earth, man is My foe.
-Because of the union between the heaven and earth, nine generations of theirs should be considered guilty by association.”
-Satan is an enemy of God; the reason I say that is because it does not repay God for His great favor and kindness, but rather “paddles against the current,” and in doing so does not fulfill its “filial piety” to God.
-Aren’t people also this way?
-They show no filial respect to their “parents” and never return the nurture and support of their “parents.”
-This is adequate to show that the people of earth are the kin of Satan in heaven.
-Man and Satan are of one heart and mind against God, and so it is no wonder God implicates nine generations as guilty by association and none may be pardoned.
-In the past, God had a prostrate servant in heaven who He called upon to manage mankind, but it didn’t listen, and acted based on its own temperament to rebel against Him.
-Aren’t rebellious humans also striding forward toward this path?
-No matter how much God tightens the “reins,” people simply never waver and cannot turn around.
-In My view, if man continues on this way, they will be ruined, and perhaps it is at this time that you will understand the true meaning of these words: “man cannot be disentangled from their old nature.”
-God has reminded man on many occasions: “Because of man’s disobedience, I have left him.”
+All that He asks of man is meant to be achieved easily and happily; it is just that man is unwilling to suffer hardships.
+Just as, being somebody’s child, one can fulfill their duty by living frugally and saving up a few pennies to take care of their parents.
+Yet they fear that they may not eat well enough, or that their own clothing will be too plain, so for one reason or another, the debt they owe their parents for their tender loving care is consigned to oblivion, as if they will start to do this after earning a great deal of money.
+But I can see from this that men do not have hearts filled with filial love for their parents—they are all unfilial sons.
+Perhaps My statement is too extreme, but I cannot spout nonsense contrary to the facts.
+I cannot “emulate others” and “resist” God for the sake of satisfying Myself.
+It is only because no one on earth has a filial heart that God said: “In heaven, Satan is My enemy; on earth, man is My foe.
+Because of the union between the heaven and earth, I hold them all guilty, unto the ninth degree of kinship.”
+Satan is an enemy of God; the reason God says that is because it does not repay God for His great favor and kindness, but rather “paddles against the current,” and in doing so does not fulfill its duty of showing filial devotion to God.
+Aren’t people also like this?
+They show no filial respect to their “parents” and never repay the debt they owe their “parents” for their tender loving care.
+This is sufficient to show that the people on earth are the kin of Satan in heaven.
+Man and Satan are of one heart and mind in opposing God, and so it is no wonder God wishes to implicate them unto the ninth degree of kinship and pardon none.
+In the past, God had His prostrate servant in heaven manage mankind, but instead of listening it gave free rein to its own temper and rebelled against Him.
+Aren’t rebellious humans also striding forward along this path?
+No matter how much God tightens the “reins,” people will simply not be shaken and cannot turn from their set course.
+In My view, if humanity continues in this way, they will be ruined.
+Perhaps it is at this juncture that you will understand the true meaning of these words of God: “humanity cannot sever their lingering ties to their old nature.”
+God has reminded man on several occasions: “Because of man’s disobedience, I leave him.”
 Why does God say this over and over?
 Could God really be so heartless?
-Why does God also say “I simply am not human”?
-Over so many idle days, who has really scrutinized these detailed issues?
-I urge mankind to put more effort into the words of God and to not treat it lightly; this has no benefit for you, or for others.
-It’s better to not say that which does not need to be said, and to not think of that which does not need to be contemplated.
-Isn’t that simpler?
-What wrong can come of this?
+Why does God also say “I am not one of the human race”?
+Over so many idle days, is there anyone who has given these detailed issues careful scrutiny?
+I urge mankind to put more effort into the words of God and not to make a perfunctory show of going through the motions; to do so would bring no benefit to you, or others.
+Best not to say that which does not need to be said, and not to think about that which does not need to be contemplated.
+Wouldn’t this be simpler?
+What wrong can come putting this into practice?
 Before God proclaims the end of His work on earth, no one shall stop “moving”; no one shall wash their hands of their duty.
-Now is not the time; do not act as guide for God, or a vanguard.
+Now is not the time; do not act as a guide for God, or a vanguard.
 I think it is too early to stop now and cease moving forward—what do you think?